ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 -->

 ## Motivation
-Our motivation is the same as in the following design doc CPUManager: cache and die affinity - Google Docs.
-The enhancement is to reduce noisy neighbor scenarios that occur on systems with split L3 cache, which is available on both x86 and ARM architecture.
+Our motivation is to reduce noisy neighbor scenarios that occur on systems with split L3 cache, which is available on both x86 and ARM architecture.
 The challenge with current kubelet’s cpu manager is that it is unaware of split L3 architecture and spreads CPU assignments across distributed L3s.
 This creates a noisy neighbor problem where multiple pods/containers are sharing the same L3 cache.
 In addition, pods spread against multiple L3 cache sees higher latency and reduced performance due to inter-cache access latency.
 For workload use cases that are sensitive to latency and are performance deterministic, minimizing the noisy neighbor condition in L3 can have significant improvements in performance.

 The figure below highlights performance gain when pod placement is aligned to an L3 group.
 In this exampleTPCC/My-SQL  is the workload deployed.
 There was a 18% uplift compared to default behavior.
 Other workloads might see  higher gains.
 For Stream workload, highlighted in the original design doc, the performance uplift was approximately 20%.